Terms & Conditions

 Unfortunately, we do not refund therapist application fees.

 Anxiety UK is committed to providing a quality service and achieving the highest standards.
-One of the ways in which we can continue to improve our service is by listening and responding to the views of our service users.
+One of the ways in which we can continue to improve our service is by listening and responding to the views of our service users, members of the public or others who may want to comment.
 Therefore we aim to ensure that:

-3 We treat a complaint as any clear expression of dissatisfaction with our service which calls for a response.
+- We treat a complaint as any clear expression of dissatisfaction with our service, or organisation as a whole, which calls for a response.

-4 We respond in the right way – for example, with an explanation or an apology where we have got things wrong – and if relevant and appropriate, information on any action taken.
+- We respond in the right way – for example, with an explanation or an apology where we have got things wrong and if relevant and appropriate information on any action taken.

-5 We have the right to refuse to accept a complaint where the complaint is clearly vexatious, malicious or motivated by racist, sexist, homophobic or other discriminatory attitudes.
-The decision as to whether a complaint is vexatious will be taken by the Services Co-ordinator in conjunction with the CEO.
+- We have the right to refuse to accept a complaint where the complaint is clearly vexatious, malicious or motivated by racist, sexist, homophobic or other discriminatory attitudes, or where the complaint threatens or abuses Anxiety UK staff/volunteers.
+The decision as to whether a complaint is vexatious will be taken by Chief Executive in conjunction with the Board of Trustees where necessary.
+Anxiety UK defines a vexatious complainant as someone who persists in making a complaint or demand when all reasonable attempts to resolve their concerns have been made.

-The procedure covers complaints involving staff and all volunteers in delivering services and the services that the organisation provides to the public.
-This procedure covers complaints regarding alleged discrimination and victimisation and will be investigated under this complaints procedure.
+The procedure covers complaints about the services that the organisation provides to the public, and complaints about the staff and volunteers involved in delivering those services.
+Complaints regarding discrimination and victimisation will also be investigated under this complaints procedure.

 How do you make a complaint?

-We acknowledge that in certain instances a complainant may not wish to add their name, in such incidences we will review the nature of the complaint and decide on follow up action if deemed necessary.
+We acknowledge that in certain instances a complainant may wish to remain anonymous.
+In such incidences we will review the nature of the complaint and decide on follow up action if deemed necessary.

 What happens next?

-1 We will acknowledge it within 7 working days from when we receive your complaint in writing.
+We will acknowledge all complaints in writing within 7 working days from when the complaint is received.

 Complaints about email support service

-Any complaints about the email support service should be channelled through the main Anxiety UK complaints procedure, a copy of which is available on request (call 08444 775 774).
+Any complaints about the email support service should be channelled through the main Anxiety UK complaints procedure outlined above, a copy of which is available on request (call 08444 775 774).